AdobeDocs/analytics.en/help/implement/launch/create-analytics-property.md

 description: Create a space to customize how data is collected, using tags.
 exl-id: ffcd8e97-4d29-489e-bc2b-88805400dad5
 ---
-# Create an Analytics tag property
+# Create an Adobe Analytics tag property

 Tags in Adobe Experience Platform lets you integrate Experience Cloud solutions on your website (including Analytics).
 This page outlines specifically how a tag admin can get a basic Adobe Analytics implementation configured correctly.